gruntwork-io/docs/docs/pipelines/overview/configurations.md

   # (Optional) The full path to a tags.yaml file for centrally managed tags, e.g. acme/repo/contents/path/to/tags.yaml
   catalog-tags-location: gruntwork-io-demo/infrastructure-modules/contents/common_tags.yaml

+  # (Optional) The location of the pipelines workflow to use for delegated repositories
+  pipelines-workflow-location: gruntwork-io/pipelines-workflows/.github/workflows/pipelines.yml@v2

+  # (Optional) The name of the PIPELINES_READ_TOKEN secret to use in delegated repositories
+  pipelines-read-token-name: PIPELINES_READ_TOKEN

   # Only set to true for delegated (vended) repositories from account factory
   is-delegated-repo: false
   # Only set to true for infrastructure-live-access-control